• Archives

 Share on FacebookShare on Twitter

-According to IBM’s press release, the genome for one patient equals about 100 gigabytes of data.
-It’s a vast amount of information for a human doctor to sift through.
-With Watson quickly analyzing this information, IBM executives view this as being one of the cornerstones of the broader Watson Health initiative.
+According to IBM, one patient’s genome equals approximately 100 gigabytes of data.
+Such vast quantities of information would be near impossible for a human to sift through, but Watson can handle it.
+IBM executives envision Watson as the cornerstone of the Watson Health initiative.

 Related Posts: